This section is covered in more detail in I1.

 God name is written in the scriptures as the 4 Hebrew Consonants hwhy.
 It comes from the root hwh , meaning 'to be', to exist.
 The name itself means he who causes to become according to some translators.
 And According to Ben Davidson (AHCL) it combines the present and the future form of the verb 'to be' and so means 'I am and I will be', or 'he that is and will be'.
 So perhaps the best way to translate it is an eternally present creator.
 Seems like a good name for God!

 That was the relatively easy part.
 The pronunciation of his name is more difficult.
 The most widely accepted form of God's name is Jehovah.
-This was even used in the Indiana Jones movie 'Raiders of the Lost Ark'.
-It is an Germanicisation of Yehowah, which is formed by giving the 4 Hebrew consonants hwhy, which are known as the tetragrammaton, the vowels of the Hebrew word for Lord, which is ynd), a word which also has 4 consonants.
+Gesenius and Ben Davidson write it with the vowel pointing for Jehovah.
+This pronounciation was even used in the Indiana Jones movie 'Raiders of the Lost Ark'.
+It is an Germanicisation of Yehowah, which is formed by giving the 4 Hebrew consonants hwhy, which are known as the tetragrammaton, the vowels of the Hebrew word for Lord, which is ynda, a word which also has 4 consonants.
 This fix was invented by early bible copiers to avoid correct pronunciation of the divine name.
 The biblical names such as Jehoram, Jehoshaphat, Jehonadab and Jehoshua (Joshua) are all subject to this accepted euphemism for God's name.
 So one cannot deduce the correct vowels in God's name from their names.
 The same even is true of Elijah and Hallelujah.
-There would be little point in changing the divine name to that it was pronounced incorrectly and then writing names of kings which included parts of that name correctly pronounced.
+There would be little point in changing the divine name so that it was pronounced incorrectly and then writing names of kings which included parts of that name correctly pronounced.
 So Jehovah cannot be the answer since the particular vowels used in that pronunciation were invented in order to obscure the true pronunciation.

-Now Josephus, the first century Jewish Historian wrote in Book 5 Chapter 5 of the Wars of the Jews, that the high priest had God's name on his turban, 'it consists of 4 vowels' (not 4 consonants).
+Now Josephus, the first century Jewish Historian, wrote in Book 5 Chapter 5 of the Wars of the Jews, that the high priest had God's name on his turban, 'it consists of 4 vowels' (not 4 consonants).
 Furthermore he wrote that the Jews called on God's name when they were being attacked by the Romans, and he was a powerful Jew, being the head of the army of Israel after Cestius' defeat until he surrendered to Vespasian at Gamala.
-So he would most likely have known the correct pronunciation of God's name, From this one can assign vowel sounds to the 4 letters YHWH, the english equivalents of the 4 consonants (Hebrew words read right to left - backwards).
-This would give ee - aa - oo - eh according to some sources.
-This gives rise to the Yahweh used by some religious groups.
+So he would most likely have known the correct pronunciation of God's name.

-This solution seems to be far neater.
 But then going back to the true construction of hwhy, which Ben Davidson has as a concatenation and condensation of why and hw, the vowel pointing of Jehovah would appear to be correct.
-So having gone round in a great big circle we appear to be back at Yehowah, or in English, Jehovah.
-Ben Davidson believed that to be correct, from these types of arguments.
+But surely Jospehus was closer to the mark since he actually knew the pronounciation!

 Both the old and the new testaments bear witness to making God's name, Jehovah, known...